-English Roulette offers a unique and exciting twist on the classic casino game.
+English Roulette adds a unique twist to the classic casino game.
 This guide will walk you through everything you need to know, from its rules and comparisons to other popular variants such as American and European Roulette.
 As well as the game’s history, RTP (Return to Player), and the special rule that makes English Roulette as player-friendly as the French version.

 What is English Roulette?